kunaltelangi/Cherri/README.md

 - csv
 - PyQt5
 # To Run
+- Note if your Mysql password is not root than do changes password in Main.py
 - User can simply install app using setup file and run Main.exe file
 - Or Using Main.py file
 # Bug